llafuente/llafuente/content/post/unity-ci-unit-test-using-nunit.md

 #### Do not use Assert.Pass();

-`Assert.Pass();` Creates even more XML in the already unreadble result file XML.
+`Assert.Pass();` Creates even more XML tags in the already terminal-unreadable result file.

 #### Use external Loggin system

-Debug.Log/Warning/Error will generate at least 20 lines in unity logFile because it include the backtrace, totally unreadble.
+Debug.Log/Warning/Error will generate at least 20 lines in unity logFile because it include the backtrace, totally unreadable.